dha004/Convo-Cove/README.md

 Live Demo: https://main--dancing-kelpie-62e069.netlify.app

 ConvoCove is a real-time chat application facilitating private and group conversations with others.
-The front-end user interface will be developed in React, and the supporting backend services will utilize Firebase.
+The system leverages React for building a responsive user interface and Firebase for backend services, including authentication, data storage, and real-time updates

 ## Available Scripts